Computational timeline reconstruction of the stories surrounding Trump: Story turbulence, narrative control, and collective chronopathy: Data and Methods

 To quantify the degree to which Trump might be in control of a story, we make a second database using the subset of $n$-grams found in retweets of Trump's tweets (we exclude any quote tweet matter).
 We then generate day-scale Zipf distributions again, in the same format as for all Trump-matching tweets.

 We perform two main analyses of these time series of Zipf distributions, treating 1-gram and 2-gram distributions separately.
 First, we determine which $n$-grams are most `narratively dominant' by comparing each day's Zipf distribution with the Zipf distribution of a year before using our allotaxonometric instrument of rank-turbulence divergence (RTD)~\cite{dodds2020a}.
+In Fig.~\ref{fig:storyturbtrump.allotaxonometer9000-trump-turbulence-year100-example}, we provide and explain an example RTD-based allotaxonograph to determine the narratively dominant 1-grams in Trump-related tweets for the date of the Capitol insurrection, 2021/01/06.

 We compare the top 10,000 $n$-grams and set the RTD parameter $\alpha$ at 1/4, a reasonable fit for Twitter data.
 Tuning away from 1/4 gives similar overall results as does the use of different kinds of probability-based divergences such as Jensen-Shannon divergence.
 We use a rank-based divergence because of the plain-spoken interpretability and general statistical robustness that ranks confer.